ualberta-rcg/public/scheduling/questions-and-answers.md

    - Did you get the result emailed to your account
    - Display the job output and error files.
    - Examine the emails you have received.

+1. Serial Job, Walltime
+    - Submit a serial job that:
+      * Is a serial (1 core) job
+      * Emails you when is starts, ends and aborts
+      * **Has a maximum wall time of 2 minutes**
+      * Runs the ‘hostname’ command
+      * Writes the standard output and standard error into separate files.
+      * **Sleeps for 200 seconds**
+   - Think about what will you think happen when this jobs runs?
+   - Make a note of the jobid when your job is submitted
+   - Watch your job run with the following commands:
+      * “squeue -u $USER”
+      * “scontrol show job <jobid>”
+   - Examine the job output and error files.
+   - Examine the emails you have recieved
+   - Display the job output and error files.